 https://uclan.alma.exlibrisgroup.com/leganto/public/44UOCL_INST/searc hlists where they can enter the module code to see the reading list associated with that module.
 Academic staff can manage their own reading lists by adding, editing and removing items from a reading list.
 It is possible to place any resource catering to different learning styles and preferences.
-Academics may utilize and promote free educational materials available online, such as videos, articles, and interactive modules, to supplement traditional textbooks; The librarians and the academics work closely peer tutoring initiatives where students can receive help from fellow students who excel in certain subjects;
+Academics may utilize and promote free educational materials available online, such as videos, articles, and interactive modules, to supplement traditional textbooks; The librarians and the academics work closely together to ensure that reading lists are updated and that sufficient resources are available in the library to support the students.